bwdmonkey/writings/20201213 what's next.md

 # What's Next?

-### December 13th, 2020
+## December 13th, 2020

 It is said that (wo)men spend a majority of their brainpower on thinking about the future.
 I also spend a lot of time thinking about my own future.
-Recently as I approach the end of a chapter I began four years ago, I have been pondering about the question: What's next?.
+Recently as I approach the end of a chapter I began four years ago (uni), I have been pondering about the question: What's next?

 There are a lot of things I could do next.
 I have opportunities that many cannot even fathom to dream of.
 I could go into positions that will pay lucrative amounts, travel the world albeit global COVID-19 pandemic, start my own business in the hopes of becoming the next mega-rich, or simply relax and appreciate life as is.
 There are no correct answers to this, hence it is hard for me to decide on a path I want to go down.